-Snapping to data is off by default.
-Although you can snap to all data, this is not recommended as it increases the possibility that errors in the data or assumptions inherent in interpretations (e.g. polylines) will cause distortions in the meshes.
-If you do enable snapping, is best to snap only to drilling data.
+Take care in enabling snapping and in selecting what data the surface will snap to, as the more data you include, e.g. by setting a large Maximum snap distance or selecting All data for Snap to data, the greater the possibility that errors in the data or assumptions inherent in interpretations (e.g. polylines) will cause distortions in the meshes.
+If you do enable snapping, it is best to snap only to drilling data.
+See Honouring Surface Contacts for more information on these settings.

-When Snap to data is set to Custom, you can then set whether or not Snap is enabled for the objects used to create the mesh, as discussed in Contact Honouring.
+When Snap to data is set to Custom, you can then set whether or not Snap is enabled for the objects used to create the mesh, as discussed in Honouring Surface Contacts.
 Custom is the most flexible options as you can select the specific data objects the mesh will or will not snap to.